saqibkhandeshmukh/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-A collection of data analysis projects where we look at data using different technologies to perform data analysis.
+A collection of data analysis projects where I looked at data using different technologies to perform data analysis.